 After a family member was diagnosed with a rare muscular dystrophy, LGMD2B/Miyoshi, Dr. Mittal helped create the Jain Foundation.
 Over the last 12 years, she has led the JF team as President & CEO, and together, they partnered with dysferlinopathy researchers to realize gene therapy clinical trials and the hope for a cure.
 Repeatedly, Dr. Mittal has seen patients with rare disease struggle to reach a diagnosis and find a treatment best for them, despite the scientific breakthroughs advancing therapies for their condition.

-Through her new non-profit organization based in Seattle, Washington, In-Depth Diagnostics [www.indepthdiagnostics.org], Dr. Mittal will continue to support the mission of the Jain Foundation while addressing this larger patient need by providing genome-level sequencing and analysis.
-IDD’s national diagnostic program is an unprecedented effort that will raise standards for diagnosing rare diseases and also fuel a research consortium focused on improving clinical care.
+Through her new non-profit organization based in Seattle, Washington, In-Depth Genomics [www.indepthgenomics.com], Dr. Mittal will continue to support the mission of the Jain Foundation while addressing this larger patient need by providing genome-level sequencing and analysis.
+IDG’s national diagnostic program is an unprecedented effort that will raise standards for diagnosing rare diseases and also fuel a research consortium focused on improving clinical care.

 Can you tell us more about your background before starting the Jain Foundation?
 How did you first become interested in science, biology, and oncology?

 I was always interested in Genetics and Biology for as far back as I remember.
 I think my interest started when I read the book, Lives of a Cell by Lewis Thomas.
 I was fascinated with the diversity, the resilience and the complexity of biological organisms.
 Later, as a PhD student, I was very keen to work on problems that would impact people suffering from diseases today.
 I feel that we have an urgent mission to connect the dots from everything we have already learned.

 Can you tell us about your work at the Jain Foundation over the past decade, and how that led you to start In-Depth Genomics (IDG)?